Jessie Fleming: Chelsea

 On July 22, 2020, Fleming signed for FA WSL champions Chelsea on a three-year deal.
-On August 29, she made her debut for the Blues as a substitute against Manchester City in the 2020 Women's FA Community Shield at Wembley.
-On December 9, she made her UEFA Women's Champions League debut in a 5–0 away win over Benfica.
+On August 29, she made her debut for the Blues as a substitute against Manchester City in the 2020 FA Community Shield at Wembley.
+On December 9, she made her UEFA Champions League debut in a 5–0 away win over Benfica.
 She made her first start against the same opposition a week later, and helped her team to a 3–0 victory at Kingsmeadow.
 On January 27, 2021, she made her first league start in a 4–0 away win over Aston Villa at Banks's Stadium.
-On March 14, she played the full 90 minutes as the Blues won the 2021 FA Women's League Cup Final against Bristol City at Vicarage Road.
+On March 14, she played the full 90 minutes as the Blues won the 2021 FA League Cup Final against Bristol City at Vicarage Road.
 In her first season at Chelsea, she made a total of 26 appearances across all competitions and won the 2020–21 FA WSL title.
-She was an unused substitute in the 2021 UEFA Women's Champions League Final, where Chelsea was defeated by Barcelona.
+She was an unused substitute in the 2021 Champions League Final, where Chelsea were defeated by Barcelona.
 Fleming would later cite the transition to the professional scene as a challenge, in particular the need to raise her game in order to vie for playing time.

 Beginning the 2021–22 FA WSL, Fleming scored her first goal for Chelsea in a 6–1 victory against Manchester United at Leigh Sports Village on September 26, 2021.
-Three days later, she got her first assist for the club in the 2020–21 Women's FA Cup quarter-final against Birmingham City, setting up Fran Kirby in the 72nd minute.
+Three days later, she got her first assist for the club in the 2020–21 FA Cup quarter-final against Birmingham City, setting up Fran Kirby in the 72nd minute.
 On October 10, she registered her first league assist in a 2–0 win against Leicester City.
-On October 31, she assisted Bethany England in a 3–0 victory against Manchester City at the Academy Stadium, helping Chelsea reach the 2021 Women's FA Cup Final.
+On October 31, she assisted Beth England in a 3–0 victory against Manchester City at the Academy Stadium, helping Chelsea reach the 2021 FA Cup Final.
+She scored in the 1–0 victory away at Aston Villa.
 On November 9, she scored her first Champions League goal in a 7–0 win away to Servette.
 The 2021–22 WSL season saw Fleming's usage by the club increase significantly, featuring in 21 of 22 games, 11 of those as starts, and tallying six goals and four assists.
-She won the league title with Chelsea for the second time, before playing in her second consecutive run with the club to the 2022 Women's FA Cup Final.
+She won the league title with Chelsea for the second time, before playing in her second consecutive run with the club to the 2022 FA Cup Final.

+Shortly after the commencement of the 2022–23 Women's Super League, Fleming signed a contract extension with Chelsea through the summer of 2025.
+Chelsea won its third consecutive FA Cup on May 27, 2023, and four days later secured its fourth consecutive Women's Super League title.
+Fleming played 20 games in the season, with a new career high of 14 starts.
+However, her playing time began to decline as the season went on, a trend that continued into the following season.